romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When setting security policies for an organization and its repositories, what actions should be taken?
+Q: When setting security policies for an organization and its repositories, what actions should be taken?
 <details><summary>Show the answer</summary><p>

 - **Regularly review and update the security policies and tools based on evolving security practices and threats**